Technology: Developing model systems to assess plasticity in cancer

 Single-cell phenotyping of PDAC to study intratumoral heterogeneity and EMT plasticity

-Next-generation organoids to identify distinct PDAC phenotypes
+Next-generation organoids to interrogate intratumoral heterogeneity in PDAC